yoptimalcontrol/yoptimalcontrol/pages/examples/bryson/brysonAnimate.md

 folder: examples
 toc: false
 ---
-Animation file for the Bryson-Denham problem.
+Animation file for the Bryson-Denham problem, the animation is saved as a gif.
 The animation function is called with the solution from the brysonDenham problem and a filename.
 E.g. `animateBryson(sol,'filename.gif')`.